JacobRawling/easyPlot/README.md

 If the user is as it the index.php page without requesting any project or subfolder (via php GET information) then ./pages/info/info.txt will be piped into the page.

+### Creditation

+This project is heavily based on the https://github.com/almasaeed2010/AdminLTE